milikest/map-of-the-food-production/README.md

-## Dashboard of The Food Producement
+## Dashboard of The Food Production

 ### Brief
 This is a dashboard application project written in R. Application can work locally but if R is not installed or local calculations not desired then application can be used in: https://c94mnx-mehmet-0l0k.shinyapps.io/Food_Analysis/